kuldeep23907/Top-Level/README2.md

 * the Risk Sharing Community (RSC) project;
 * the Watcher Collaborative Community (WCC) project.

 RSC-WCC being open source and collaborative, agreed contributors are free to add more sub-projects after coordination with the developer community.
+An example could be the risk-modelling sub-project (probably in Rstudio).

 ## Roles in the RSC (Risk Sharing Community)
 On the RSC side